Is the Philippine's model of mandatory Values Education in schools the solution?

-We had the honor on meeting also last month Francis Jim Tuscano, nominated as one of the top 50 teachers for the Global Teacher Prize in Dubai.
-He stood out immediately and we got curious when he announced that he was a values teachers which was very typical in local Filippo schools.
+Last month we had the honor of meeting Francis Jim Tuscano, nominated as one of the top 50 teachers for the Global Teacher Prize.
+He stood out immediately and sparked our curiousity when he announced that he was a values teachers.
 The following is our interview with him about values education in the Philippines.

-How long ago was the values curriculum designed and how often is it update , if at all, to deal with the challenges facing youth today?
+How long ago was the values curriculum designed and how often is it updated, if at all, to deal with the challenges facing youth today?

-In 2002, the Basic Education Curriculum (then, Grade 1-6, and First-Fourth Year High School) required learning of values as integral to the major learning areas or subjects.
+In 2002, the Basic Education Curriculum (then, Grade 1-6, and First-Fourth Year High School) required learning of values as integral to the key core subjects.
 Values Education focused on values-processing, analysis, and broader application in real-life situations and for self-actualization.

 How is blended learning and technology integrated into values learning?

-Blending learning and technology has been a major breakthrough and approach to content delivery and learning.
+Blending learning and technology have been major breakthroughs in approach to content delivery and learning.
 Values learning does not depend on the use of technology to be able to achieve its primary goals.
 However, as educators, technology tools have become important tools to make learning more interactive and engaging.
-Blended learning has enabled students to continue discussing and reflecting on their values vis-a-vis their personal, the local and global issues that are happening.
-Blending learning tools enabled students to take their discussion on a wider perspective and to be able to share about the values that they consider essential part of their lives.
+Blended learning has enabled students to continue discussing and reflecting on their values vis-a-vis personal, local and global issues.
+Blending learning tools enabled students to take their discussion on a wider perspective and to be able to share the values that they consider essential part of their lives.

 Is values learning taught as a regular class ?
 Can someone fail values class?

 Yes, Values Education is taught as a separate regular subject.
 There are also written assessments which are graded.
-The Department of Education has a prescribed number of classroom encounter and grading system which varies depending the grade level.
-A student will only fail Values Education class if her performs badly in the assessments.
+The Department of Education has a prescribed number of classroom hours and a grading system which varies depending on the grade level.
+A student will only fail Values Education class if they perform badly in the assessments.
 However, there has been this idea that Values Class is easy and it’s rare for students to fail.
 However, since the class is about values system, the grade does not necessarily reflect the person’s character.
 This, I think, is something worth noting.

-Go thru a share a typical lesson plan and how it is taught so we can visualize what a class entails.
+Share a typical lesson plan and how it is taught, so we can visualize what a class entails.

-For example, we talked about the commandment “Thou shall not kill.”
+For example, we talk about the commandment “Thou shall not kill.”
 We highlight the values of respect of life, compassion, and kindness in relation to the Christian teachings.
-The values are also universal values so I can easily stretched these ideas and the learning activities to accommodate a wider discussion.
+The values are also universal values, so I can easily stretch these ideas, and the learning activities to accommodate a wider discussion.

-To make this more concrete, I gave them the opportunities to read and discuss local and national issues that questions the importance of the values being learned.
-Usually, group discussion banks on their collaborative and dialogue skills.
-We continue to discuss on the issues and relate them to the topic, allowing each student to voice out their thoughts.
-This becomes an opportunity for them to clarify their misconception, explore the thoughts of their classmates, and create new learnings that hopefully would deepen their Faith and make them better members of the society.
+To make this more concrete, I give them the opportunity to read and discuss local and national issues that questions the importance of the values being learned.
+We continue to discuss the issues and relate them to the topic, allowing each student to voice their thoughts.
+This becomes an opportunity for them to clarify their misconceptions, explore the thoughts of their classmates, and create new learnings that hopefully will deepen their Faith and make them better members of society.
 At the end of the lesson, the students are given the opportunity to journal their reflections on the lesson and their learning process.
-We train them to go back to themselves and understand how the lesson affects their relationship with others or God, and how it helps them understand themselves.
+We train them to understand how the lesson affects their relationship with others or God, and how it helps them understand themselves.

 In most of the learning activities, we use technology tools to further engage the students.
 We often use Kahoot! an online game quiz that can check the basic understanding of the students.
-When drawing out ideas, we often use visible thinking routines and use tech tools as support.
+When drawing out ideas, we use visible thinking routines and tech tools as support.
 We use Padlet or SeeSaw for sharing of ideas or creating mind maps.
-SeeSaw is also great for journaling since it accommodates drawing, audio or video recording, and texts as media for sharing of lessons.
+SeeSaw is also great for journaling since it accommodates drawing, audio or video recording and text.
 We also use simple video-editing apps such as Adobe Spark Video when students create projects.
 We have a website (amplifiedvoices.weeebly.com) where we share the best work of the students.

-Do students come to you when they encounters values conflicts in their personal life?
-If yes, does you role change to that of a guidance counselor or coach vs only being the teacher?
+Do students come to you when they encounter values conflicts in their personal life?
+If yes, does your role change to that of a guidance counselor or coach?

-Students see their religious and values education teachers as persons whom they can talk to when they have personal, family, or schools troubles.
-Often, they seek advice and would see the teacher as a “counselor” although not all of vapes education teachers are trained as guidance counselors.
-However, for most of the time, they would come and confide personal stories, struggles, and would often seek for understanding.
+Students see their religious and values education teachers as someone they can talk to when they have personal, family, or schools troubles.
+Often, they seek advice and would see the teacher as a “counselor” although not all values education teachers are trained as guidance counselors.
+However, most of the time, they would come and confide personal stories, struggles, and would often seek understanding.
 When these things happen, the teacher becomes a counselor or a life coach even, helping the student to understand the situation, clarify their thoughts, and guide them in making decisions.
-Students trust their religious and values education teachers as persons who can help them make decisions because they see them as experts on that matter.
-This trust turns situation.
+Students trust their religious and values education teachers as someone who can help them make decisions, because they see them as experts on that matter.
 I believe that teachers should also be good counselors or life coaches because learning is not just about training the mind but also forming the character and the heart.

 Are values teaches compensated the same as math or science teachers?
-How much on average is paid to a values teacher?
+How much on average do values teachers get paid?

-Teachers in a school regardless of subject taught receive the same compensation.
+Regardless of subject taught all teachers receive the same compensation.
 The compensation, though, varies depending on the year of service rendered to the school or merit ratings.
 Teacher compensation also varies among schools, often depending on the financial capacity and enrollment of the school.

 How will you use being nominated as a top 50 teacher to impact education in your country?

 As a Global Teacher Prize Top 50 Finalist, I continue my passion and dream of providing high-quality and wholistic professional development for teachers in the Philippines.
 The country is going through the K-12 shift and there has been a great need for teachers to update and refine their teaching skills.
-I hope to continue with my goal of helping teachers experience high-quality professional development training.
-I have been working with schools and the Department of Education in Abra, my home province, on bringing some new classroom learning and teaching strategies.
-More specifically, my expertise on the integrating technology tools in teaching and learning.
-As an advocate, I hope to be able to engage teachers and school leaders on a deeper discussion and better practice in integrating tech tools.
-I believe that tech tools can bridge gaps in learning and provide students better means of demonstrating their learnings.
+I hope to continue with my goal of helping teachers recieve high-quality professional development training.
+I have been working with schools and the Department of Education in Abra, my home province, on bringing new classroom learning and teaching strategies.
+More specifically, my expertise on integrating technology tools in teaching and learning.
+As an advocate, I hope to be able to engage teachers and school leaders on a discussion of better practice in integrating tech tools.
+I believe that tech tools can bridge gaps in learning and provide students with a better means of demonstrating their learning.
 One of my future plans is actually to connect educators in the Philippines and to create an online PD portal for teachers.
-The project is still under planning and I hope to collaborate with other educator experts on building this.
+The project is still in progress and I hope to collaborate with other educator experts on building this.

 Can the Philippines export its values education model to other countries?
-If so how flexible is the values curriculum to accommodate local content and context of different countries?
-Is values important to a 21 st century education agenda?why?
+If so how flexible is the values curriculum to accommodate the context of different countries?
+Is values important to a 21 st century education agenda?
+Why?